No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ### Summary:
 The Total Conceptual Space (TCS) functions as the global base space of the conceptual topology.
 All local Z-frames are fibered over TCS, and conceptual flows can be lifted via σ operators into M∣TCS.
 Thus, Conceptual Topos is complete and globally coherent under M∣TCS.

+<div style="page-break-after: always;"></div>

 # 8. Empirical Data for Conceptual Topology

 We tested this framework, Conceptual Topology, using Principal Component Analysis(PCA).

-Firstly, we define the primal conceptual flow diagram according to the definition of Z as retractive flow.
+First, we define the core conceptual flow diagram, interpreting Z as a retractive flow.
 ```
    || Z'||
 X' ------→ Y'